nihr43/k8s-l3-lb/README.md

 l3lb can run as either a daemonset or a systemd unit.
 For a 'classic' systemd unit installation, see `ansible_installation.example`.

 Alternatively, l3lb can run as daemonset within k8s itself.  `kubectl apply -f daemonset.yml`.
 Three capabilities are mapped into the containers to allow this to work: `hostNetwork: true`, `automountServiceAccountToken: true`, `capabilities: add: ["NET_ADMIN"]`.
+This style of approach is used by the likes of metallb, traefik, rook, calico, etc.

+Assuming the existence of a docker registry at `images.local:5000`, `make` will build and push the project.
+`daemonset.yml` references this uri.

 ## example